 Create Key Performance Indicators

-For example, you may want to incorporate a baseline for restoring critical business operations during a service outage.
+For example, consider incorporating a baseline for restoring critical business operations during a service outage.
 This allows you to evaluate a vendor’s resiliency, monitoring, and incident response program.

 Establish Communications